kanboard/kanboard/docs/automatic-actions.markdown

 - Change the category based on an external label
 - Create a comment from an external provider
 - Automatically update the start date
+- Send a task by email to someone

 Examples
 --------